corda/corda/docs/source/api-persistence.rst

 If migration is enabled, the database state is checked (and updated) during node startup.
 (After deploying a new version of the code that contains database migrations, they are executed at that point).
 Possible database changes range from schema changes to data changes.
+If migration is disabled (the default), then on node startup, the database "version" is checked if it is up-to-date with the deployed code.

 Liquibase will create a table called ``DATABASECHANGELOG``, that will store useful information about each change ( like timestamp, description, user, md5 hash so it can't be changed, etc)
 We can also "tag" the database at each release to make rollback easier.